Atokulus/flora_tools/README.md

 # Installation Guide

+Install Cairo on your OS, as it is needed as the SVG graphics engine.
+On Windows you should install Cairo in bundle with GTK (see https://www.gtk.org/download/windows.php for further instructions).

 Install Python3.7+ and pip 10.0+.
 If your are using Ubuntu 18.04, these are already installed.
 Then you can install the pip package `flora-tools`

 ```sh
 python -m pip install flora-tools
 ```

 If you run into problems, try `python3 -m pip` or `pip3`, as there are still many old distributions around.
+Also, if the pip packages in question might not be available prebuilt from PyPi for Windows, try https://www.lfd.uci.edu/~gohlke/pythonlibs

 ### Run The script ###